kurt-krueckeberg/dactyl_manuform_5x6_2/custom-layouts.md

 ## Thumb as Shift

-I can't recommend thumb Shift enough.
+I can't recommend **thumb as Shift key** enough.
 The primary purpose of Shift is to be used in chords to produce other typing symbols.
+Shift is probably the most frequently-used chording modifier.
 Your thumb is far and away the best finger for chording, because it's opposable, which means you can hold down the thumb without restricting the movement of your other fingers in any way whatsoever.
-Shift is probably the most frequently-used chording modifier, so it behooves you to place this in the most comfortable position possible.

 > Since this is my first split, I want something as close to a qwerty.